mlgordon/vpc/errors.md

 ## not_found
 **Message**: Please check whether the resource you are requesting exists.

-For instructions to fix this problem, see TBD
+This error may occur when you've tried to provision your VSI using a profile that is not supported, or tried to allocate another resource that is unavailable.
+For a list of available profiles, you can use the command `ibmcloud is instance-profiles`.
+For further instructions to fix this problem, see TBD

 ## over_quota
 **Message**: The request would exceed the quota.